muratk3n/thirdwave/en/README.md

 ---

+"@Snowden

+@Navalny's arrest seems to me a repetition of mistakes made in the Soviet era, seen elsewhere now in the case against #Assange and the war on whistleblowers.
+States are developing an allergy to opposition—but systems that cannot accept dissent will not survive it.
+Let him go"

+---

 Industrial Age society, the Second Wave began in Western Europe with the Industrial Revolution, and subsequently spread across the world.
 Key aspects of Second Wave society are the nuclear family, a